-“For every month before your 65th birthday, you’ll get .6% less than what you would have received if you had collected CPP at 65,” Coutts says.
-If you do the math, you’ll find that you’re getting 7.2% less every year (.6 x 12) for five years.
-That’s a 36% reduction (7.2 x 5) in total.
+Your monthly payment will be reduced for every month early that you start taking CPP.
+“For every month before your 65th birthday, you’ll get .6% less than what you would have received if you had started collecting CPP at 65,” Coutts says.
+If you do the math, you’ll find you’re getting 7.2% less every year (.6% x 12).
+So, by taking CPP five years early, you’re looking at a 36% reduction (7.2 x 5) in total.

 What happens if you take CPP at age 70?

-For every month after age 65, you gain .7% for CPP, which amounts to an annual rise of 8.4% (.7 x 12).
+For every month you wait after age 65, your CPP payment grows by .7%.That amounts to an annual rise of 8.4% (.7 x 12).
 “The furthest you can delay CPP is age 70,” Coutts says.
-“If you wait until then, you’ll get 42% more than what you would get at 65.”
+“If you wait until then, you’ll get 42% more per year than what you would have gotten at 65.”

 What happens if you take OAS at age 70?